-Hardwood timber is among the more valuable natural resources in south-eastern Tanzanian forests.
-Thus, responsibly harvesting and selling major hardwood timber species presents a significant potential revenue earner for the local forest-dependent rural communities, provided that: (a) sufficient stocks of large trees remain on village lands, and (b) they secure a fair price per unit of timber sold.
+Hardwood timber is among the valuable natural resources in Tanzanian natural forests.
+Thus, responsibly harvesting and selling hardwood timber species presents a significant potential revenue earner for the local forest-dependent rural communities, provided that: (a) sufficient stocks of large trees remain on village lands, and (b) they secure a fair price per unit of timber sold.

-Communities which have taken control of their forests by legally setting aside Village Land Forest Reserves (VLFRs) are in a better position to benefit from selling the timber contained within them.
-This is because the revenues generated by selling forest products can be fully retained by the village council (i.e. none is paid in royalties to the central government).
+Rural communities which have taken control of their forests by legally setting aside Village Land Forest Reserves (VLFRs) are in a better position to benefit from selling the timber contained within them.
+This is because the revenues generated by selling forest products are fully retained by the village council (i.e. none is paid in royalties to the central government).
 This acts as a financial incentive for local people to manage their forests responsibly.